jaywcjlove/rightmenu-master/README.md

 ![RightMenu Master Screenshot 3](./assets/screenshots-3.png)

-**■ Create New File**
+**■ Create New Files**

-Finder lacks an easy way to create new files in specific formats.
-RightMenu Master simplifies this, allowing you to create files with just one or two clicks.
-You can also upload custom templates to create files in specific formats, boosting your productivity.
+Finder lacks a convenient way to create new files in specific formats, but RightMenu Master makes it easy to do so with just one or two clicks.
+Additionally, you can upload custom templates to create new files in specific formats, improving efficiency.

+**■ Quick Preview with Syntax Highlighting**

+A quick preview extension is provided for viewing source text files with syntax highlighting.
+This extension handles supported file formats via Uniform Type Identifiers (UTI), rather than relying solely on file extensions.
+The UTI definitions include a list of associated file extensions and MIME types.

+**■ Frequently Used Folders**

+Supports custom frequently used folders for quick access to directories or to open a new terminal window directly in a specific folder.

+**■ Create Terminal Window Here**

+Supports opening a new terminal window in the current folder using Terminal or iTerm, making it easy to access the terminal in any directory.

-**■ Copy Functionality**
+**■ Copy Features**

-RightMenu Master offers a variety of copy options to make file management more convenient.
-You can quickly copy the full file path, file name, or folder name, or even duplicate files and folders, greatly enhancing flexibility and efficiency.
+RightMenu Master offers various copy functionalities to make file operations more convenient.
+You can quickly copy the full file path, file name, or folder name, or even copy files/folders directly, significantly improving the flexibility and efficiency of file management.

 **■ Copy File Path**

-Quickly obtain the absolute path of a file for easy reference in other applications, without the need for tedious manual navigation.
+Quickly obtain the absolute path of a file for easy reference in other apps without needing to perform cumbersome manual operations.

 **■ Copy Folder/File Name**

-Easily copy the folder or file name to the clipboard, facilitating quick sharing and reference of names.
+Supports copying folder names or file names to the clipboard for easy transfer and reference.

 **■ Direct Delete**

-With RightMenu Master, you can directly delete files or folders, eliminating multiple steps in Finder and making deletion faster and more convenient.
+With RightMenu Master, you can delete files or folders directly, saving time by skipping multiple steps in Finder, making the delete operation more efficient and convenient.

 ## Frequently Asked Questions